Nuno Fernandes

-Francisco Nuno Fernandes (born 1 April 1969 in Porto, Portugal) is a retired Portuguese athlete who specialised in pole vaulting.
+Francisco Nuno Fernandes (born 1 April 1969) is a retired Portuguese athlete who specialised in pole vaulting.
 He represented Portugal at three consecutive Summer Olympics, starting in 1992, each time failing to qualify for the final.

 His personal record was 5.66 metres outdoors and 5.62 metres indoors, both set in 1996.
 Those marks stood as national records until being broken by Edi Maia in 2013 and 2012 respectively.